runmat-org/runmat/crates/runmat-ignition/INSTR_SET.md

 # Instruction Set (Instr)

-This document describes each opcode’s semantics, stack/locals effects, and failure modes.
-It complements the high‑level README.
+This document describes each opcode's semantics, stack/locals effects, and failure modes.
+It complements the high-level README.

 Notation:
 - Stack top is on the right. `[...]` shows stack content before → after.